Jeromes Dream: Reunion

 On March 5, 2018, Jeromes Dream created a new website, jeromesdreamforever.com, featuring a mailing list.
 On March 8, the band posted a YouTube video, titled "Something is happening.", which linked to their website.

 On March 22, 2018, Jeromes Dream announced that they were writing a new full-length album, which was set to be recorded in the fall of 2018 by Kurt Ballou at GodCity Studios.
 This record would be self-released, and to finance this the band set up an Indiegogo crowdfunding campaign as a pre-order for the record.
 In less than 24 hours, 90% of their $15,000 goal was reached, and in less than 4 days, 100% of the goal was reached.

 The LP was confirmed to no longer be recorded by Kurt Ballou, but instead by Jack Shirley, at Atomic Garden studios.
 It was released on July 19, 2019.
 Later in January 2019, it was announced that the reformed group would tour with Loma Prieta in the summer of that year.

 On July 30, 2021, Jeromes Dream announced that they were working with the Boston-based label Iodine Recordings and reissuing their album "Presents" on vinyl for its 20th anniversary.

 On October 3, 2021, Jeromes Dream announced via social media that Sean Leary (Loma Prieta, Ełłe, Stormlight) had officially joined the band as a second guitarist.

 On February 28, 2023, the band announced a new album, titled "The Gray In Between," and released the single "Stretched Invisible from London."
 The album released on May 5 of the same year.

 Style and live performances

 Vocalist and bassist Jeff Smith would scream from the top of his lungs during live performances without the use of a microphone.
 During live shows, both Smith and Antonopoulos would perform with their backs facing the audience.
 They always performed on the floor, and would refuse to play on stage.

 Jeromes Dream is mainly categorized as a screamo band.
 Their music includes influences from powerviolence, grindcore, noise rock, and math rock.
-Those influences include bands such as Don Caballero, 1.6 Band, Bloodlet, and Deadguy.
+Drummer Erik Ratensperger has cited Don Caballero, 1.6 Band, Bloodlet, and Deadguy as influences on Jerome's Dream.
+Additionally, Ratensperger has stated that they admired such bands as Four Hundred Years, Paul Newman, Reversal of Man, Portraits of Past, Swing Kids, Shotmaker, Piebald, Converge, Orchid, OXES, Roadside Monument, Trans Am, Boys Life, Mineral, Rye Coalition, Rorschach, Coalesce, Torches To Rome, Chavez, Botch, Tristeza, Oneida, Braid, and among others, describing them as "bands [who] were doing incredible things, making incredible music that truly meant something."

 Their first full length, Seeing Means More Than Safety, was very violent and destructive musically, and included many noise interludes composed of guitar feedback and radio samples.
 Their second full length, Presents, however, was much more angular musically.
 The vocal style also changed dramatically, having "a more traditional hardcore-shout kind of approach," as described in a review.